francesco-innocenti/francesco-innocenti.github.io/_posts/2025-02-20-Infinite-Widths-Part-II-The-Neural-Tangent-Kernel.md

 \dot{f} = - K_0(X, X') (Y - f(X))
 $$

-where we see that the NTK is constant that depends only on the network architecture.
+where we see that the NTK is constant and depends only on the network architecture.
 Because the parameters barely move from their initialisation, this is popularly known as the "lazy regime", as first termed by [[2]](#2).

 Together, these results show that, in the infinite-width limit, the parameter and function dynamics of DNNs can be understood as a kernel method.
-In the case of the mean squared error loss, we can solve these analytically, without the need to train a neural network.
+In the case of the mean squared error loss, we can solve these analytically, without needing to train a neural network.

 ## Why does this matter?
-The NTK result went beyond the GP correspondence---which only considered the forward pass of infinite-width networks---by studying the training dynamics.
+The NTK result went beyond the GP correspondence---which only considered the forward pass of infinite-width networks---by studying their training dynamics.
 It thus provided a crucial bridge between the much-better understood kernels and DNNs.

 However, as emphasised by [[2]](#2), the main limitation of the NTK is that the network barely learns in this regime, which does not seem to capture the behaviour of real, finite-width networks.
 Indeed, as mentioned above, any small departure from the above assumptions---different loss, large learning rates, weight regularisation, etc.---break away from this limit.
 More to the point, people found that these idealised networks have worse generalisation than their finite-width counterparts (e.g. see [[4]](#4) & [[5]](#5)).

-In the next post of this series, we will look at a more recent and influential parameterisation of DNNs which went beyond the NTK and effectively "put the learning back" into the infinite-width limit.
+In the next and final post of this series, we will look at a more recent and influential parameterisation of DNNs which went beyond the NTK and effectively "put learning back" into the infinite-width limit.

 ## Other resources
 There are many other resources that do a much better job at reviewing the NTK, including:
-* [this blog post](https://www.eigentales.com/NTK/) for a visually intuitive explanation.
+* [this blog post](https://www.eigentales.com/NTK/) for a visually intuitive explanation;
-* [this other post](https://lilianweng.github.io/posts/2022-09-08-ntk/) for a more rigorous walkthrough of the NTK.
+* [this other post](https://lilianweng.github.io/posts/2022-09-08-ntk/) for a more rigorous walkthrough of the NTK;
-* a series of tutorial blogs on the NTK by RBC Borealis, starting from [linear models](https://rbcborealis.com/research-blogs/gradient-flow/), moving on to [neural networks](https://rbcborealis.com/research-blogs/the-neural-tangent-kernel/), and concluding with [its applications](https://rbcborealis.com/research-blogs/neural-tangent-kernel-applications/).
+* a series of tutorial blogs on the NTK by RBC Borealis, starting from [linear models](https://rbcborealis.com/research-blogs/gradient-flow/), moving on to [neural networks](https://rbcborealis.com/research-blogs/the-neural-tangent-kernel/), and concluding with [its applications](https://rbcborealis.com/research-blogs/neural-tangent-kernel-applications/);
 * this [lecture video](https://www.youtube.com/watch?v=DObobAnELkU&ab_channel=SoheilFeizi) on the NTK.